 Web Accessibility Review Options

-- Web Resource: A web resource is any web-based resource used in courses or as part of your services.
-This might include but is not limited to a web-based article or survey.
+- Web Resource: Any web-based resource used in courses or as part of your services.
+This might include, but is not limited to, a web-based article or survey.

 - Mason Website: Mason websites include any website hosted on a mason server.